michal-niedzwiedzki/php-testing/README.md

 For this training session we will be working with simple model representing a triangle.
 In browser you should see a simple form for entering triangle sides length.
-We will expand the task using testing techniques to develop efficiently.
+We will expand the task in each exercise using various testing techniques.

+In case you're stuck with some exercise you can take a peek at or merge with branch *exercise-n*, where *n* is exercise number between 1 and 9.

 Exercise 0: getting ready
 -------------------------